Falguni-19/CodeClauseInternship_Task-1Basic-/README.md

 # CodeClauseInternship_Task-1Basic-
-I have written the advancement that have been done in the field of Artificial Intelligent.
+This is first task from @codeclause that I have completed.
+The topic is about the advancement that have been done in the field of Artificial Intelligent.